omgnetwork/android-sdk/omisego-client/README.md

 ## Retrieving resources

-Once you have a client object in the [initialization section](#initialization), you can retrieve different resources.
+Once you have a client object from the [initialization section](#initialization), you can retrieve different resources.
 Every call takes an `OMGCallback` interface that returns an `OMGResponse` object:

 ```kotlin